EduardoVernier/dynamic-projections/README.md

 ![](Plots/Figs/cartola-metrics.png)

 A more interesting look at the stability measurements of the same dataset is given below.
 Each column concerns one method.
 The first row shows the actual trails left by the moving points and their final positions.
 The second row is a plot showing the relationship of nD and mD movements for each point and each timestep.
 Ideally, we would want to see something resembling a diagonal straight line.
-The y axis is not normalized/standardized, maybe it should be.
+The y-axis is not normalized/standardized, maybe it should be.
 The last row is a histogram that represents the rank difference of the nD and mD movements.
 Ideally, we would want these differences to be minimized, that is, the k-th largest mD movement should correspond to the k-th largest nD movement.
 In this plot, this would be represented as a tall gray bar / middle bucket.

 ![](Plots/Figs/trails-cartolastd.png)

 All datasets tell roughly the same story with one exception, the "walk" dataset.
-And I don't really understand why, the behavior seem in the [video](Docs/videos/walk-avi-10.avi) is exactly what I was expecting to see.
+And I don't understand why, the behavior seen in the [video](Docs/videos/walk-avi-10.avi) is exactly what I was expecting to see.
 The stability visualizations, however, tells us that, likely, different classes are moving at different rates.
-In the PCA and AE/VAE plots we see 2 movement clusters.
+In the PCA and AE/VAE plots, we see two movement clusters.

 ![](Plots/Figs/trails-walk.png)

 I decided to investigate this.
-I colored points by their class, same as in the previous image and first row.
-No pattern seen here.
+I colored points by their class, the same as in the previous image and first row.
+No pattern is seen here.

 ![](Docs/images/walk-classscatter.png)